Service Dogs

 - Clients must maintain a clean and sober environment during training sessions.

-By enrolling in the 4 Paws 2 Freedom Service Dog Course, clients agree to adhere to all policies outlined in the Student Handbook and uphold the standards and expectations set forth for both their dog and themselves.
+By enrolling in the 4 Paws 2 Freedom Service Dog Course, students agree to adhere to all policies outlined in the Student Handbook and uphold the standards and expectations set forth for both their canine and themselves.
 This includes compliance with all health, behavioral, and training requirements, as well as the 4 Paws 2 Freedom code of conduct and program standards.

-If at any time during or after the course, a client or their dog fails to meet these standards, 4 Paws 2 Freedom reserves the right to discontinue training, remove the dog from the program, or take any necessary action to protect the well-being of the dog or the public.
+If at any time during or after the program, the team fails to meet these standards, 4 Paws 2 Freedom reserves the right to discontinue training, remove the canine from the program, or take any necessary action to protect the well-being of the canine or the public.